February 7, 2023

 Similarly, non-traded REITs are navigating real estate markets where both opportunities and obstacles abound.
 Office and retail markets remain challenged, buffeted by work-from-home, online shopping and other longer-term trends while markets for industrial space, certain healthcare facilities and e-commerce infrastructure (e.g., warehouses, cold storage, logistics) are buoyant.
 Though tempered by high interest rates, residential rental demand amid a nationwide housing shortage remains strong, particularly in the “smile” states stretching from the Pacific Northwest through the Southeast experiencing high rates of in-migration.

 While this mixed real estate picture has led to gating issues at a handful of funds, capital continues to be deployed and funds with strong liquidity and sufficient diversification remain well-positioned to generate attractive returns for investors.

 Investors faced with greater uncertainty and volatility are looking for easier ways to get in and out of positions.
 The friction of investing in alternatives has not improved for any player in the ecosystem (investor, wealth manager, asset manager).
-In 2023, we see major adoption of tech that will improve this from tokenization and secondary trading to SaaS solutions that create the new “rails” for the alternative investments transactions.
+In 2023, we see major adoption of tech that will improve this from secondary trading to SaaS solutions that create the new “rails” for the alternative investments transactions.